 What Happens When a DVC Contract Expires?

 Sometimes, like in the case of Old Key West, DVC will offer owners the option to extend their contracts.
-If DVC does not allow owners to expand, they take back the sold units.
+If DVC does not allow owners to extend, they take back the sold units.

 What DVC will do with those timeshare units has yet to be discovered, but we can guess that they will either build a newer, more extensive resort to replace the one before it or re-sell the units.
 Either way, once your contract expires, you will no longer own a piece of the resort or have the option to use those DVC points for vacations.